berkayozd/agentbuilder-yt-analyzer/README.md

 🔁 Agent Builder Workflow Implementation (5 Steps)

-The workflow consists of a 4-step linear process designed for data integrity:
+The workflow consists of a 5-step linear process designed for data integrity:

-1-Start
-Define state variables if needed
+1. Start → Define state variables if needed

-2-File Search

-Initial retrieval of the large JSON file from the Vector Store.
+2. File Search → Initial retrieval of the large JSON file from the Vector Store.

-3-DataCleanup

-Uses Transform (CEL) to isolate the raw JSON string from metadata.
+3. DataCleanup → Uses Transform (CEL) to isolate the raw JSON string from metadata.

-4-Set state

-Stores the cleaned JSON object into the global variable json_report_object.
+4. Set state → Stores the cleaned JSON object into the global variable json_report_object.

-5-Content Strategy Analyst (Agent)
+5. Content Strategy Analyst (Agent)

-CRITICAL LOGIC: Reads data from state, and if incomplete, triggers its internal File Search Tool (the fallback mechanism) to read the full 100-video context.
+📝 CRITICAL LOGIC: Reads data from state, and if incomplete, triggers its internal File Search Tool (the fallback mechanism) to read the full 100-video context.
 Performs analysis and generates the final Markdown report.

 Outputs the final, professional content strategy report.